instructure/canvas-lms/doc/api/data_services/md/static/data_service_setup.md

 5. Find and select a single or multiple events
 6. Save your new data stream

 Your new subscription will be listed on the Settings page.
-You will be able to edit, duplicate or deactivate your new subscription record by using right side kebab menu.
+You will be able to edit, duplicate or deactivate your new subscription record by using the right side kebab menu.

 ### Note: HTTPS Delivery and AWS API Gateway